Katsevich-Teaching/stat-9610-fall-2024/ai.md

 ## Tools

--  **[ChatGPT](https://chat.openai.com/).** ChatGPT Enterprise will be available to all Wharton doctoral students this fall; see [this page](https://support.wharton.upenn.edu/help/chatgpt-enterprise) for instructions and resources.
-For other students, note that limited access to the latest ChatGPT model (GPT 4o) is available through the ChatGPT free plan.
+-  **[ChatGPT](https://chat.openai.com/).** ChatGPT Enterprise will be available to all STAT 9610 students this fall; see [this page](https://support.wharton.upenn.edu/help/chatgpt-enterprise) for instructions and resources.

 - **[GitHub Copilot](https://github.com/features/copilot).** This AI-based autocomplete tool is free for students (see [these instructions](https://openaimaster.com/github-copilot-free-for-students/) for getting access).
 It can be used [within RStudio](https://docs.posit.co/ide/user/ide/guide/tools/copilot.html) (for R) or [within Visual Studio Code](https://code.visualstudio.com/docs/copilot/overview) (for LaTeX).
+You can prompt GitHub Copilot with code comments.

 ## Relevant use-cases

-- **Writing code.** One of AI's current strengths is writing code.
+- **Programming.** Programming is one of AI's current strengths.
 This makes it less important for programmers to memorize or look up programming syntax.
-Especially for relatively short, concrete tasks, ChatGPT or GitHub Copilot can provide very good first drafts of code chunks.

-- **Debugging code.** ChatGPT is also good at recognizing error messages and suggesting fixes.
+I recommend drafting code chunks using GitHub Copilot, because it is conveniently integrated into RStudio.
+If this is insufficient, especially for longer or more complex code chunks, ask ChatGPT to write the code for you and paste it into RStudio.
+If you have errors, then paste both your code and your error messages into ChatGPT.
+If this doesn't help, then Google your error message.
+Sometimes, websites like Stackoverflow still have insights that ChatGPT does not have.

 - **Learning statistics.** ChatGPT knows about a lot of statistical concepts, and can explain them or answer questions about them.